burlesona/httppromise/Readme.md

   # send some html
 ```

-... then HTTPromise is going to get the HTML by default, which may surprise you.
+... then HttpPromise is going to get the HTML by default, which may surprise you.

 You have two choices here: